rdinizcal/sa-bsn/README.md

     1.2.
 Execute the SA-BSN

-2) Build at your own computer.
+2) Build from scratch.

     2.1.
 Download and Install Dependencies

     2.2.
 Execute the SA-BSN

+Below we further detail how to proceed to get BSN running following each of the ways above.

-## Detailed instructions
+## 1. Detailed instructions via our ready-to-go Ubuntu VM

 ### 1.1) Download, Extract and Mount the bsn.vbox